carineang/tp/docs/UserGuide.md

 1. Ensure you have Java `17` or above installed in your Computer.<br>
    **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

-1. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-T17-1/tp/releases).
+1. Download the latest `.jar` file from [here](https://github.com/AY2425S2-CS2103T-T17-1/tp/releases).<br>
+   * Under `Assets` of the latest release, click on `Notarius.jar` to download it.

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder where you want to store all your contact information for Notarius.

+1. Copy the path of the folder using `Ctrl + Shift + C`.

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar notarius.jar` command to run the application.<br>
+1. Open a command terminal, type `cd` and paste the copied path, and use the `java -jar Notarius.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)